 Help Shape Our New Disability Inclusion Action Plan

-Wingecarribee Shire Council is developing a new Disability Inclusion Action Plan (DIAP), and we recently invited people with disability, carers, advocates, community members, service providers and local organisations to help shape it.
+Wingecarribee Shire Council is developing a new Disability Inclusion Action Plan (DIAP).
+We recently invited people with disability, carers, advocates, community members, service providers and local organisations to help shape it.

 Community Engagement